vuejs/docs/src/guide/best-practices/performance.md

 ### `v-once`

 `v-once` is a built-in directive that can be used to render content that relies on runtime data but never needs to update.
-The entire sub tree it is used on will be skipped for all future updates.
+The entire sub-tree it is used on will be skipped for all future updates.
 Consult its [API reference](/api/built-in-directives.html#v-once) for more details.

 ### `v-memo`

-`v-memo` is a built-in directive that can be used to conditionally skip the update of large sub trees or `v-for` lists.
+`v-memo` is a built-in directive that can be used to conditionally skip the update of large sub-trees or `v-for` lists.
 Consult its [API reference](/api/built-in-directives.html#v-memo) for more details.

 ## General Optimizations